Our School

 Our Charter

-On February 16, 2017 during a regularly schedule Board of Education meeting, the Washington Unified School District (WUSD) Trustees approved the renewal petition and material revision of West Sacramento Early College Prep Charter School’s Charter (WSECP) to be operated as Washington Middle College High School Charter School (WMCHS)—An Innovative Dependent Charter School.
+On February 16, 2017 during a regularly schedule Board of Education meeting, the Washington Unified School District (WUSD) Trustees approved the renewal petition and material revision of the West Sacramento Early College Prep Charter School’s Charter (WSECP) to be operated as the Washington Middle College High School Charter School (WMCHS)—An Innovative Dependent Charter School.

 What makes the school unique is its strong partnership with Sacramento City College—West Sacramento Center allowing students to be immersed in a blended program drawing on both high school and college-level curriculum.